ABOUT

 - Providing support such as transport and technology to help sustain connections

-- Creating the right structures and conditions locally to support those affected by, or at risk of, loneliness
+- Creating suitable structures and conditions locally to support those affected by, or at risk of, loneliness

-The guide is easy to read and includes a range of resources, in practice examples, case studies and action planning checklists and top tips.
+The guide is easy to read and includes a range of resources, in-practice examples, case studies, action planning checklists, and top tips.

 Resources